Types of Speed Raiding Formats

 Similar to fastest time to win, but this format requires all of your Pokémon to have moves that are not boosted by weather.

 The boss CAN be boosted in this format, and sometimes their boosted moves can help.
-For example, a boss’s boosted moves will fill your energy up faster allowing you to fire off more charged moves.
+For example, a boss’s boosted moves will fill your energy up faster, allowing you to use more charged moves.
 But make sure you survive and/or don’t waste too much energy when individual Pokémon faint.

 First to Do

 When a new boss comes out, players like to be the first one to do it in a particular weather.
-For example, no one is bragging about being the first to beat Sharpedo, but being the first to beat Ninetales was a huge deal (pre weather, pre Kyogre, waterfall didn’t exist).
+For example, no one is bragging about being the first to beat Sharpedo, but being the first to beat Ninetales was a huge deal (this was before weather, Kyogre, and Waterfall).

-As bosses are released, look for Pokémon that have a time to win or close to 180 (tier 3 solos), 360 (tier 4 duos), and a multiple of 300 (Legendaries).
-These bosses are extremely difficult to beat with the smallest possible group, so the world’s best will compete hard to do it first.
+As bosses are released, look for Pokémon that have a time to win or close to 180 (tier 3 solos), 360 (tier 4 duos), and a multiple of 300 (tier 5 raids).
+These bosses are difficult to beat with the smallest possible group, so the world’s best will compete hard to do it first.

 It’s pretty easy to beat a tier 2 or tier 3 boss.
 It’s much more difficult to beat some of these bosses using only one Pokémon and never fainting.
-Perhaps the most famous 1v1 is the Venomoth challenge, where a single Venomoth must take down an Exeggutor.
+Perhaps the most famous 1 vs. 1 is the Venomoth challenge, where a single Venomoth must take down an Exeggutor.
 Other popular challenge targets have included Breloom, Sharpedo, and the very difficult Lugia vs Machamp.

-1v1 will improve your raid game more than anything else.
-You’ll need the knowledge to find the best movesets and weather situations.
+1 vs. 1 will test your battling skills more than anything else.
+You’ll need the knowledge to find the best movesets and weather.
 Dodging will be required, and some matchups need frequent and perfect dodges.
 You’ll become a master at managing energy and knowing when to dodge vs when to tank the boss’s moves.

 Raiding for time is great, but usually involves using the same 6 Pokémon.
-1v1s are exciting, but there are a very limited number of bosses that can be defeated this way.
+1 vs. 1s are exciting, but there are a very limited number of bosses that can be defeated this way.
 So the next step is using only unique Pokémon.

 The “standard” for unique Pokémon records is 6 unique Pokémon for a tier 3 solo, with none of them receiving the benefit of weather boost.
 Many players take this even further.
-Some use only non-Legendary and others even exclude Pseudo Legendaries.
+Some exclude Legendaries or even exclude pseudo Legendaries (Dragonite, Tyranitar, etc.).
 Others try to solo the whole gauntlet of tier 3s without ever repeating a single Pokémon.

-A common complaint about speed raiding is “the people with the best Pokémon always win” or even that speed raiding is pay to win.
-That can be true if a boss’s top counters are Legendary, but one format puts everyone on a much more level playing field.
+A common complaint about speed raiding is “the people with the best Pokémon always win” or that speed raiding is pay to win.
+That can be true if a boss’s top counters are Legendaries, but one format puts everyone on a much more level playing field.

 This is a great format for those who are new to speed raids.
 You’ll quickly be able to compete, and you’ll find yourself rapidly improving.

-PokeDraft is a rather new format that is quickly gaining popularity.
+PokeDraft is a novel format that is quickly gaining popularity.
 If you play fantasy sports or have done booster draft in card games like Magic or Pokémon, the concept should look quite familiar.

 A group of 6 to 8 players draft teams of 10 to 12 Pokémon to use in raid battles.
 You can only use the Pokémon you draft, and once a mon is picked by someone nobody else can select it.
-From there, you battle 4 to 6 raids bosses with teams of 6 from the mon you selected.
-Best time wins.
-The twist is you don’t know the bosses you will battle during the “season” so you need to do some prediction.
+From there, you battle 4 to 6 raids bosses with teams of 6 from the Pokemon you selected.
+The best cumulative time wins.
+The twist is you don’t know the bosses you will battle during the “season,” so you need to predict.

 This format solves 2 huge gameplay holes in Pokémon Go: